 - LTL Drivers

 National truck drivers’ critical role has been in the spotlight in the past few years.
 Truck drivers were included among the essential frontline workers during the pandemic because of their efforts to transport much-needed supplies from place to place through COVID shutdowns and restrictions.
 Drivers often risk their health and safety to move the critical health, cleaning, and nutrition supplies needed during the pandemic response.
 Since then, those drivers have responded to changing guidelines and health and safety requirements.
 Plus, they deal with challenges like supply chain disruptions and other lasting effects on the trucking industry from the pandemic.

-What is Truck Driver Appreciation Week?
+What is National Truck Driver Appreciation Week?

-When National Truck Driver Appreciation Takes Place
+When National Truck Driver Week Takes Place

-National Truck Driver Appreciation Week is an annual event recognizing professional truck drivers.
+National Truck Driver Week is an annual event recognizing professional truck drivers.
 This year, it takes place during the week of September 11 to 17.
 This week of acknowledgment has been around since 1998 when the ATA started National Truck Driver Appreciation Week.

 What Is National Truck Driver Week?